Cycling South Africa: the complete guide and itinerary (40k words!)

 Conclusions

 South Africa is one of the most beautiful countries we’ve ever cycled, adding Lesotho to it and seriously gets in the top spots.
-There’s a lot of reasons why people often get put-off from cycling here, the sad history, the present racism issues, the world-famous criminality.
+There are a lot of reasons why people often get put off from cycling here, the sad history, the present racism issues, and the world-famous criminality.

-None of these though are good reasons not to come here, cycling South Africa is a great experience which will give you a lot in terms of landscapes, challenges, but also in knowledge and understanding.
+None of these though are good reasons not to come here, cycling South Africa is a great experience that will give you a lot in terms of landscapes, and challenges, but also in knowledge and understanding.